Lava from La Palma eruption reaches the Atlantic

-The area had been evacuated for several days as authorities waited for the lava to reach the water.
-Its erratic flows and changes in the terrain had slowed its progress.

-Lava flows from the Sept.
-19 eruption on La Palma have destroyed at least 589 buildings, mostly homes on the island’s southwestern side that were caught on a slope below the volcano.
+The meeting of molten rock and sea water finally came at 11 p.m. on Tuesday.
+By daybreak, a widening promontory of newborn land could be seen forming under plumes of steam rising high into the area.

+Even though their initial readings of the air quality showed no danger in the area, experts had warned that the arrival of the lava at the ocean would likely produce small explosions and release toxic gases that could damage lungs.
+Authorities established a security perimeter of 3.5 kilometers (2.1 miles) and asked residents in the wider area to remain indoors with windows shut to avoid breathing in gases.

-No deaths or serious injuries have been reported, thanks to the prompt evacuations of over 6,000 people in the first hours after last week's eruption.
+No deaths or serious injuries have been reported from the island's first eruption in 50 years, thanks to the prompt evacuations of over 6,000 people in the first hours after the earth cracked open following weeks of tremors.

+The flattening of the terrain as it approached the coast had slowed down the flow of the lava, causing it to widen out and do more damage to villages and farms.
+The local economy is largely based on agriculture, above all the cultivation of the Canary plantain.

+Just before it poured down a cliff into the sea at a local point known as Los Guirres, the lava rolled over the coastal highway, cutting off the last road in the area that connects the island to several villages.

 La Palma, home to about 85,000 people, is part of the volcanic Canary Islands, an archipelago off northwest Africa.
 The island is roughly 35 kilometers (22 miles) long and 20 kilometers (12 miles) wide at its broadest point.